rNLKJA/rin.contact/README.md

   - [x] PC: 1920 x 1080
 - Convert all descriptive information into couple json files and Update React component to gain more convenience for future users.

+---

 ### License

+In this project, all images were downloaded from copyright free website, e.g. Unsplash, pngTree, etc. If you want to use this web page for commercial usage, I strongly recommend you to check the copyright documents to avoid any legal issue.